benjaminwand/3d-printed-organ-parts/README.md

 # 3d-printed-organ-parts

 These are various parametric FreeCAD and OpenSCAD files of 3d-printable organ parts.
-I keep making youtube videos as explanation, feel free to post an issue if you want something explained (so I know how it prioritize things).
+I keep making youtube videos as explanation, feel free to post a GitHub-issue if you want something explained (so I know how it prioritize things).

 One can wrap steel string around ’spring making help’ to make ones own compression springs for instance for valves.
 [Youtube link](https://www.youtube.com/watch?v=EOjp8I1X-Z0)